MEET THE TEAM

 at Good Shepherd Community Care

-Jennifer is a Licensed Mental Health Counselor and a Board Certified Dance/Movement Therapist.
+Jennifer is a Licensed Mental Health Counselor, a Board Certified Dance/Movement Therapist and a Fellow in Thanatology.
 Jennifer has served as the director of the HEARTplay program and Camp Erin Boston since 2012.
 Under Jennifer's direction, these programs have expanded significantly; allowing her award winning programs to serve more grieving children.
-She is on the adjunct faculty of Lesley University's Graduate School of Arts and Social Sciences, and an approved site supervisor for their Field Training Program.
-Jennifer is on the Board of Director for the National Alliance for Children's Grief where she also chairs the Education Committee.
+She is on the adjunct faculty of Lesley University's Graduate Program in Mental Health and Well-Being, and is an approved site supervisor for their Field Training Program.
+Jennifer is proud to lead HEARTplay's multi-year project, Expanding the Language of Grief which works towards ensuring that people of all abilities have access to compassionate grief support.
+Jennifer is also on the Board of Directors at the National Alliance for Children's Grief where she also chairs the Education Committee.

 KATIE McGRAIL,